Matt Johns (American football): Coaching career

 After spending a season at his alma mater as a graduate assistant, Johns joined William & Mary as a tight ends coach.
 After one season as the tight ends coach, he was promoted to the quarterbacks coach and passing game coordinator for the Tribe, positions he served until 2023.
 In December 2023, Johns joined Bronco Mendenhall's staff at New Mexico as the tight ends coach.

 Johns joined Bronco Mendenhall's staff as a quarterbacks coach for the Utah State Aggies.
+At Utah State, Johns is assisted by two Junior Analysts, Josh Clifford & Cade Rohrbough.
+He is thankful for the work they do & their tenacity.